How to Make Upside-Down Caramelised Orange Cake With Ricotta

 I often look for inspiration in the incredible Italian cuisine when cooking or baking, and each time I congratulate myself for the result is always exceptional.

-I tried two versions for this cake: for one, I sprinkled sugar on the bottom of the baking mould and placed the orange slices over it to caramelise them during baking.
+I tried two versions for this orange and ricotta cake: for one, I sprinkled sugar on the bottom of the baking mould and placed the orange slices over it to caramelise them during baking.
 The result was a delicious cake (flattened as I turned it upside down) that did not live to see the next day!
 It was just a Saturday cake devoured after lunch by my extended family.

 I placed the batter first and decorated it with orange slices and a handful of blueberries for the second cake.
 This one raised slightly more than the first version and maintained the shape.

-Although the taste and aroma were similar, the oranges turned out differently in each cake.
+Although the taste and aroma were similar, the oranges turned out differently on each cake.
 As they caramelised in the first one, the orange slices were soft and moist.
 The orange peel dried slightly in the other cake, where the slices did not sink enough into the batter and became a tad chewy.

-Based on this experience, I decided to upload the upside down version of this orange and ricotta cake as it turned out more successful.
+Based on this experience, I decided to upload the upside-down version of this orange and ricotta cake as it turned out more successful.

 One particularity of Italian baking is that the time spent in the kitchen is always minimal.
 The Italian cakes generally require a handful of ingredients and little time for preparation.
 The oven takes care of the baking for the next hour, and the baker enjoys their time living la dolce vita.